Newton-b/shipsmart/backend/README.md

-# ShipSmart Backend
+# RaphTrack Backend

-A production-ready NestJS backend for the ShipSmart freight forwarding platform with real-time capabilities, comprehensive API integrations, and robust authentication.
+A production-ready NestJS backend for the RaphTrack freight forwarding platform with real-time capabilities, comprehensive API integrations, and robust authentication.

 ## 🚀 Features